sosy-lab/benchexec/doc/properties/INDEX.md

 for example `<propertyfile>${inputfile_path}/ALL.prp</propertyfile>`
 refers to the file `ALL.prp` in the same directory as each input file.

+In general case the property file may consist of several properties.
+By default `benchexec` considers them as a single composite property (for example, the property `valid-memsafety`) and thus expects from verification tool a single status as a result.
+If tag `<multiproperty>` was set to `true`, then `benchexec` expects from verification tool separated status for each property.
+In this case expected results are placed in YAML configuration file `<task_file_name>.yml`.
+For more information see [multi-property verification](../multiproperty.md).

 The expected result is encoded in the file name of the input file in the format `_(true|false)-prop` with `prop` as listed above.
 Examples can be seen in the [benchmarks of SV-Comp](https://github.com/sosy-lab/sv-benchmarks/tree/master/c).